ravn/java8-presentation/MarkdownPresenter-master/presentation.md

 jjs - JVM-based JavaScript engine useful for scripting (more later)

 Java Flight Recorder can collect low level data for Java Mission Control to allow after-the-fact incident analysis.
-(Commercial, can be enabled at runtime)
+(Commercial, can be enabled at runtime).
+Worth looking into.

-Advanced Management Console can give an overview of Java applications (and their JRE's) in an organization.
+Advanced Management Console can give an overview of Java applications and their JRE's in an organization.
 Runs in WebLogic 12.
-(Commercial)
+(Very commercial)

 !